prudvikeshav/KodeKloudEngineer/Kubernetes/Fix Python App Deployed on Kubernetes Cluster.md

-**Problem Ststement**
+## Problem Statement:
 One of the DevOps engineers was trying to deploy a python app on Kubernetes cluster.
 Unfortunately, due to some mis-configuration, the application is not coming up.
 Please take a look into it and fix the issues.
 Application should be accessible on the specified nodePort.

-- The deployment name is python-deployment-nautilus, its using poroko/flask-demo-appimage.
+- The deployment name is *python-deployment-nautilus*, its using *poroko/flask-demo-app* image.
 The deployment and service of this app is already deployed.

-- nodePort should be 32345 and targetPort should be python flask app's default port.
+- nodePort should be *32345* and targetPort should be python flask app's default port.

-# **Solution:**
+## Solution:
+First, we shall check deployment details to find any errors.
 ```
 kubectl describe deployments.apps python-deployment-datacenter
 ```